 How do you get your target demographic to pay attention to your ad?
+Well, let's start with how NOT to do it.
+DO NOT take a picture of yourself, or your firm, smiling at the camera in a suit with your arms crossed.
+Why you ask?
+Because you will literally look exactly like everyone else.
 It's time to be a bit more daring when it comes to advertising!
 After all, if you want to stand out, you have to, well, stand out.

 This is where your customer research comes in handy.
 By knowing your customers' demographics, you will know exactly what you need to get their attention, from messaging to design.
 Take the ad below for example: